mphemming/AWS-Project-1-DataQC-Delivery/README.md

 ### S3 Buckets

 An S3 bucket to store the raw and QC'd data was created.
 This bucket is called 'aws-project-1-data'.
+Here raw CSV files, processed and QC'd data will be stored.